Abhilesh Dhawanjewar

 Cambridge, UK - CB2 0XY

-I am an Evolutionary biologist passionate about understanding the mechanistic processes that produced the diversity of Life on Earth.
-I specialize in integrating empirical and computational approaches towards developing a holistic understanding of evolutionary processes.
+I am an Evolutionary Biologist & Bioinformatician passionate about uncovering the mechanisms driving the diversity of life.
+My work integrates empirical and computational approaches to develop a holistic understanding of evolutionary processes.

 News